-Students who test positive for COVID-19, will be required to isolate for at least 5 days from the positive test date or onset of symptoms.
-With no symptoms, or resolving symptoms and no fever in the last 24 hours, they may return to on-campus activities on day six with approval from the Wellness Center.
-They must wear a mask from that point on through day 10 at home/office/in public.
+Individuals who test positive for COVID-19, will be required to isolate for at least 5 days from the positive test date or onset of symptoms (considered Day 0).
+With no symptoms, or resolving symptoms and no fever in the last 24 hours, they may return to on-campus activities on day six with approval from the Human Resources Office (employees) or the Wellness Center (students).
+They must wear an approved mask from that point on through day 10 at home (unless alone), in office or class, and during any activities or in public.

 Additional Important Information: